wasmerio/wasmer-pack/doc/tutorial/01-hello-world.md

 $ rustup target add wasm32-unknown-unknown
 ```

-We'll go into target triples a bit more when [discussing WASI][wasi], but
+We'll go into target triples a bit more when discussing WASI, but
 `wasm32-unknown-unknown` basically means we want generic 32-bit WebAssembly
 where the OS is unknown (i.e. we know nothing about the underlying OS, so we
 can't use it).